Skip to content

 Sectioned Layout

-The modal renders notifications in three fixed-order sections, each with a colored header row and per-section count:
+The modal renders notifications in four fixed-order sections, each with a colored header row and per-section count:

 Section Color Contents